NSa3b/Hotel-Booking/README.md

 # Hotel-Booking

-The project is a simple Vue3 implementation on a Hotel booking website that allows users to browse hotels, book trips with user info, and delete booked trips.
+The project is a simple Vue3 application of a Hotel booking website that allows users to browse hotels, book trips with user info, and delete booked trips.

 ## Recommended IDE Setup